vsummet/cms230notes/labs/lab1-intro-to-cli-mimir.md

 `rm foo/*.txt` |
 ```ls foo``` | What happened in the previous step?
 What was the effect of using `*.txt`?
 ```rmdir foo``` | finish cleanup

+At this point, you should have an empty `lab1` directory.
+If you don't, ask for help to get it cleaned up.

 ### Part II - Mimir